ripple/xbridge_witness/doc/testing.md

 ## Setting up the sidechain

-The `SidechainCreate` transaction is used to attach a sidechain to a door account on both the mainchain and the sidechain.
+The `XChainCreateBridge` transaction is used to attach a sidechain to a door account on both the mainchain and the sidechain.
 The account must be one of the door accounts listed in the sidechain spec, and the two door accounts must be unique.